Public transit resources for Bus Riders of Saskatoon

 City of Saskatoon Reports

-City of Saskatoon 2015 Municipal Manual, a good resource on the City’s organizational structure, history, and statistics.
+The City of Saskatoon’s 2017 Municipal Manual is a good resource on the City’s organizational structure, history, and statistics.

 Saskatoon Transit Fleet Renewal Strategy, report and recommendation passed by City Council on June 22, 2015.